3D product visualisations

 Making 3D models of physical products, brings another benefit with the use of modern technology and that is the input for augmented reality.
 There is a reason why major companies such as Ikea and BRW are introducing this technology into their e-commerce.
 Using the www.seemymodel.com platform, you can instantly change the 3D model of any product to one that you insert into your space or your customer's space with a single click on your smartphone without having to download additional applications.

 Arguably, it won't be long before 3D product visualisations become the current standard in the world of e-commerce, and not having them on your company website will mean being left behind in the competition for customers.
+You can read more about this in our post on the benefits of introducing AR in e-commerce.
+We encourage you to read it!

 Do you like the post?
 Share to others!